fhnw-sql/FHNW-SQLScrolls/README.md

 ---

-## ⚠️ Important Deployment Notice
+## ⚠️ Important Notice

 Currently, it is necessary to already have at least one registered user in the database and restarting the stack to facilitate the generation of the AI recommendation model.
 Trying to access the feature without a model file will throw an error on the user's UI to check back at a later time.
+The current implementation does also not allow for staggered book unlocks as the algorithm currently expects all tasks to be available at once.

 ---